iamrahul404/Distributed-system-Lab-python/README.md

 # Distributed-system-Lab-python
-Lab program for distributed systems for UPTU
+Lab program for distributed systems for AKTU